 In PCB companies, CNC machines are used for PCB manufacturing and assembly.
 These CNC machines are capable of designing PCBs of quite large sizes.
-But normally, small-sized PCBs are used in electronics products.
+But normally, small-sized PCBs are used in electronic products.
 So, in order to fully utilize the power of CNC machines, PCB design is replicated multiple times(let’s say 10) and this final design is then fed to the CNC machine.
 This process of manufacturing multiple PCBs on a single board is called PCB Panelization and the final board created is called PCB Panel.
 A PCB Panel containing 6 PCB designs is shown in the below figure:

 PCB Panelization Definition